factor8solutions/fb_acc_check/README.md

 We are working on a solution to run this multithreaded for mass account detection.
 Kindergarten bailed again - need to wait until the evening...

+### How does it work?

+The script depends on the fact that the facebook API tells us that we cannot check an account by name if it exists.
+We do not think it is intended to be used the way we are using it but it works fine and we didn't had problems scanning millions of links last night.

 ## Usage

 Clone the repo: